PONDERINGS

 Your outdoor symphony

-is full of domestic chaos
+is a cacophony of domestic chaos

 a glass clanks on the hard countertop

-or did you drop a plate in the sink?
+a plate rattles in the sink

 a pocket knife drags across the table

-amidst cicada like waves
+that cut through cicada like waves

 are you carving your initials